🎁 Use code WELCOME3 during checkout to get a discount on your first booking with us. Enjoy! ☀️

 Third-Party Liability (TPL) is mandatory by Armenian law and always included.
 Most TakeCars partners also include basic Collision Damage Waiver (CDW), which covers accident damage with an excess.
 Glass, rims, tyres and the underbody usually sit outside it — for mountain trips and gravel roads to monasteries, take Full Coverage from the start.

-Deposits with local partners are modest — $100–300, usually in cash at the handover, and refunded on the spot when you return the car undamaged.
+Deposits with local partners are modest — $100–300, usually in cash at the handover, refunded on the spot when you return the car undamaged.
 A number of cars — from the Ford Fiesta to the Mustang Cabrio — come on a no-deposit rate.
 The deposit method is shown on the car's page.

-Roads, traffic rules and parking in Armenia
+Roads, rules and parking

 Speed limits are standard: 60 km/h in town, 90 outside, 110 on motorways.
 Yerevan and the routes to Sevan and Gyumri are densely covered with cameras with no margin.
-Drink-driving is taken seriously: Armenia operates a zero-tolerance rule.
+Drink-driving is taken seriously: Armenia runs a zero-tolerance rule.

-Winter tyres are mandatory
+Winter tyres

 Parking and petrol